network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 # Goals

-The algorithm described here defines an Responsiveness Test that serves as a good proxy for user experience.
+The algorithm described here defines a Responsiveness Test that serves as a good proxy for user experience.
 Therefore:

 1. Because today's Internet traffic primarily uses HTTP/2 over TLS, the test's